Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights - NewsBreak

 - The 49 combined points per game that these two squads have allowed this season are 4.5 fewer than the 53.5 over/under in this contest.

-- The Chargers and their opponents score an average of 50.6 points per game, 2.9 fewer than Sunday's total.
+- Chargers games have an average total of 50.6 points this season, 2.9 fewer than Sunday's over/under.

-- The 53.5 total in this game is 3.6 points above the 49.9 average total in Vikings games this season.
+- The 49.9 PPG average total in Vikings games this season is 3.6 points fewer than this game's over/under.

 Chargers stats and trends

-- Los Angeles has five wins against the spread in eight games this season.
+- In Los Angeles' eight games this year, it has five wins against the spread.

-- This season, the Chargers have one against the spread win in two games as a favorite of 3.5 points or more.
+- The Chargers have been favored by 3.5 points or more two times this season and covered the spread in one of them.

-- Los Angeles' games this year have hit the over on three of eight set point totals (37.5%).
+- Los Angeles' games this year have gone over the total in three out of eight opportunities (37.5%).

-- The Chargers score 24.9 points per game, comparable to the 23.9 per outing the Vikings allow.
+- The Chargers score 24.9 points per game, comparable to the 23.9 per matchup the Vikings give up.

-- When Los Angeles scores more than 23.9 points, it is 4-1 against the spread and 4-1 overall.
+- Los Angeles is 4-1 against the spread and 4-1 overall in games when it scores more than 23.9 points.

-- Los Angeles is 3-1 against the spread and 3-1 overall when the team totals over 383.6 yards.
+- In games that Los Angeles totals over 383.6 yards, the team is 3-1 against the spread and 3-1 overall.

 - The Chargers have turned the ball over eight times this season, three fewer than the Vikings have forced (11).